 - Off-highway.
 The vehicle is designed for off-highway use and cannot legally be used on-road in most states, territories, and provinces of Australia, the United States, or Canada.
 This part of the definition excludes Jeeps and trucks primarily designed for on-road use.

 - A seat designed to be straddled by the operator.
 ATVs are sit-on vehicles and not sit-ins.
-This means the rider sits in a straddled position on top of the bike like on a motorcycle and not inside a compartment like a car or UTV.
+This means the rider sits in a straddled position on the bike like a motorcycle, not inside a compartment like a car or UTV.

 Any vehicle that doesn’t match these requirements is not considered an ATV by the standards definition.
-The ANSI standard further divides an ATV into six sub-types; two adult types and four youth types.
+The ANSI standard further divides an ATV into six sub-types: two adult and four youth types.

 Adult-sized ATV types: